AnIdiotsGuide/discordjs-bot-guide/discord-webhooks/discord-webhooks-part-1.md

 # Webhooks \(Part 1\)

-{% hint style="info" %}
-At the time of writing this guide \(07/02/2017\) there is a bug with how webhooks are created via code, you must supply a webhook name and avatar. **However it does not work as intended.** You must _edit_ the webhook with the same details for the avatar to be applied.
-{% endhint %}

 This has been a rather demanded topic recently, everyone wants to know how to use the webhooks, so here I am with this guide to explain the basic coverage of the webhooks.

 As per usual let's grab the example source code.